• Skip to primary navigation

 6-12 MONTHS

 Serve as finger food.
 Choose a pasta shape they can palm like penne, fusilli, rotini or casarecce.
-You can leave the mushroom slices as they are, or for 9 month + you can chop them into pea-size pieces if you like.
+Chop the mushroom slices into pea-size pieces.

 1 YEAR +

-You can chop the pasta shapes and larger mushroom slices in half.
-Serve with a fork.
+Once little one can eat with a fork, chop the pasta shapes and larger mushroom slices in half.

 You Might Like…